 Review Process

-All submissions to the journal Marketing of Scientific and Research Institutions (MINIB) undergo a multi-stage peer-review process to ensure the high scientific quality of published content and provide a fair and objective evaluation of each manuscript.
+All submissions to the journal Marketing of Scientific and Research Organizations (MINIB) undergo a multi-stage peer-review process to ensure the high scientific quality of published content and to provide a fair, objective, and transparent evaluation of each manuscript.

 We follow the double-blind review model, meaning that authors and reviewers remain anonymous throughout the process.

-Each manuscript is assigned to two independent reviewers who:
+Each manuscript that passes the initial screening is evaluated by at least two independent reviewers who:

 - are not members of the editorial board,